American Werewolf in London (1981)

 Child's Play (1988)

-Dynamic character villain Brad Dourif plays a voodoo worshipping serial killer who returns to life as a cute Good Guy Doll named Chucky.
-A big hit with horror fans, this film, used clever FX and a good cast to overcome its blatant swipes from Trilogy of Terror and a couple of classic Twilight Zone episodes.
+Dynamic character villain Brad Dourif plays a voodoo-worshipping serial killer who returns to life as a cute Good Guy Doll named Chucky.
+A big hit with horror fans, this film used clever FX and a good cast to overcome its blatant swipes from Trilogy of Terror and a few classic Twilight Zone episodes.

 Creepshow (1982)

 An excellent cast of actors and Romero's stylish direction give us a funny and terrifying tale that recreates the magic of those scary little comics of the fifties.
-This movie may have brought about the return of the horror anthology on both televisions and in the movies.
+This movie may have brought about the return of horror anthology on television and film.

 Cujo (1983)

 Stephen King presents a harrowing tale of a woman and her child trapped in a car with a rabid dog.
-Great use of camera angles and claustrophobic setting add to the realism of Dee Wallace and Danny Pintauro predicament with the crazed St. Bernard.
+Great camera angles and a claustrophobic setting add to the realism of Dee Wallace and Danny Pintauro's predicament with the crazed St. Bernard.

 Dead Zone (1983)

-In what I feel is one of the best adaptations of a Stephen King novel, Christopher Walken stars as Johnny Smith.
-Portraying a man who wakes from a long coma to the horror that he can view the death of those he meets.
-A great movie that seems to be hidden away by Kings more flashy and more crappy gore movies.
+In what is one of the best adaptations of a Stephen King novel, Christopher Walken stars as Johnny Smith.
+Portraying a man who wakes from a long coma to the Horror that he can view the death of those he meets.
+The Dead Zone is a great movie that seems to be hidden away by King's more flashy and crappy gore movies.

 The Evil Dead (1983)

-Got to love Sam Raimi!
-With a very low budget and a group of unknown Detroit actors Sam Raimi was able to create this great and scary horror classic that just kept coming and did not fail to deliver in the gore department.
+You've got to love Sam Raimi!
+With a very low budget and a group of unknown Detroit actors, Sam Raimi created this fantastic, scary horror classic that kept coming and did not fail to deliver in the gore department.
 The real star was Bruce Campbell as the intrepid Ash, who would later appear in the subsequent Evil Dead sequels.

 Evil Dead 2 (1987)

-Not quite a sequel, more of a remake with better FX and way funnier gags.
-The story is the same, a group of students visit a cabin and discover an ancient Sumerian Book of the Dead.
+It's not quite a sequel; it's more of a remake with better FX and way funnier gags.
+The story is the same: students visit a cabin and discover an ancient Sumerian Book of the Dead.
 When all else seems to fail, we leave it to the dynamic and very funny Bruce Campbell as Ash, the Demon Killer!
-Ash takes charge and with a nifty chainsaw hand and a trusty sawed-off shotgun, he tackles the Zombie menace tooth and nail.
+Ash takes charge, and with a nifty chainsaw hand and a trusty sawed-off shotgun, he tackles the Zombie menace tooth and nail.

 Fly (1986)